xf97/HuangGai/README.md

 ```
 [bug type]: [the number of contracts you need to contain this type of bug, the time limit for injecting this type of bug (in minutes)]
 ```

+**Note 1**: Injecting *re-entrancy* and *specify function variable as any type* bugs will take a lot of time.
+If you need to inject these two types of bugs into the contracts, please specify a longer timeout value.

 #### Step 2: Start injecting
 Enter the following commands in the terminal to start the injection (eg., ubuntu os):